Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 Absolutely yes!
 Trader Joe’s sprouted multi-grain bread is popular among users.
 The Ezekiel bread at Trader Joe’s is about $0.15/oz.
 They are much healthier; you will find little nuts in the bread.
 Those are the sprouted grains on the bread.
 As a result, it is less processed and thus absolutely nutritious for your overall health.
 However, if you are gluten intolerant, this bread is entirely a no.

 Is Ezekiel Bread Good for High Cholesterol?

 Absolutely yes!
 Ezekiel Bread is loaded with sprouted grains, fiber, and other valuable nutrients for the proper functioning of overall health.
 It is considered one of the healthiest bread available and is recommended to control high cholesterol.

 For Ezekiel Bread, the grains are first turned into sprouts before processing.
 As a result, it helps lower the amounts of harmful anti-nutrients in the bread.

 Ezekiel bread is kept in freezers to retain the bakery-made taste.
 Apart from maintaining its original taste, it also prevents it from molding.
 It also expands the shelf life of the bread for longer days.

-So, if you can’t finish it off on time, freeze it without worrying.
+So, if you can’t finish it on time, freeze it without worrying.

 Is Ezekiel Bread Easy to Digest?

-Since Ezekiel Bread are in a sprouted form that helps in easy digestion and absorption to the body.
-The bread is easy on the stomach without causing stomach aches, cramps, or diarrhea.
+Since Ezekiel Bread is sprouted, it helps in easy digestion and absorption by the body.
+The bread is accessible on the stomach without causing stomach aches, cramps, or diarrhea.
 Also, the starch used in making Ezekiel Bread contributes to less-tough digestion for the stomach.
 Furthermore, the nutrients present in the bread are easier to absorb, adds Meshulam.